 There are many taxis outside the terminals of Havana airport who can take you to Meliá Havana Hotel.
-In Cuba, its always best to confirm the price with the driver before you get in, but it should cost around $45-$55 US
+In Cuba, it is always best to confirm the price with the driver before you get in, but it should cost around $45-$55 US.

 Effective immediately, there are daily non-stop flights from many major US cities to Havana, including New York City, Los Angeles, Charlotte, Houston, Dallas, Miami, Tampa, and others.
 So, you can now book your own flight to Cuba online or contact us for travel agent recommendations.

 - Feel free to extend your trip and enjoy all that Cuba has to offer!
 If you would like to extend or change your itinerary in Cuba in any way, we would be pleased to help you do so. please just email us at firstname.lastname@example.org.

 - Your airline will provide you with a Cuban visa.
 They will charge you approximately $100 for this.
 They will also charge you Cuban Departure tax of roughly $25 and Cuban health insurance of $8.
 This is all legit and required by all airlines.
 You will also be given a US travel document for Cuban travel.
 You will want to check off the “people to people” exchange on this document.
 The airline will also advise you on this.

 - Please remember that US credit cards are not accepted in Cuba (but Canadian and European cards are) so you will need to bring cash.
 When you arrive in Havana at Jose Marti International Airport, there is currency exchange.
 You can exchange your International currency at the hotel.